thavlik/mirbase/README.md

 docker build -t thavlik/mirbase:latest .
 ```

+## Schema
+See [tables.sql](pkg/store/sql_store/tables.sql) for how the tables are created.
+Note that the schema used for sqlite differs from the official miRBase release.

 ## Usage
 The prebuilt image is intended to be used as a base image.
 For example: